• Skip to main content

 Inside: Create bubble art using straws and vibrant colors!
 This process art activity gets kids giggling as they blow colored bubbles into big mounds and watch them pop on the paper.
 The results are stunning!

-If you’ve ever made your own bubble mix recipe for art projects, you know how important it is to have a strong solution with vibrant colors.
+If you’ve ever made your own bubble mix for art projects, you know how important it is to have a strong solution with vibrant colors.

 Over my 15 plus years of teaching, I was never really happy with the bubble mix recipes I found because I wanted to make prints from them.